adbose/letsupgrade-javascript/README.md

-# letsupgrade-javascript-assignments
+# letsupgrade-javascript
-Solutions to the assignmets for the LetsUpgrade JavaScript Essentials Course
+Notes and Assignment solutionsfor the LetsUpgrade JavaScript Essentials Course